shrisharan58/my-expense-tracker/AI_NOTES.md

 ---

-The AI suggestions that I did not use and the reasons why
+## 3.The AI suggestions that I did not use and the reasons why

 I chose not to follow certain AI suggestions.